slatedocs/slate/source/includes/_list-entries.md

   <h6>Notes</h6>
   <ul>
     <li>Opportunities <span class="bold">cannot</span> be created using this endpoint.
 Instead use the <code><a href="#create-a-new-opportunity">POST /opportunities</a></code> endpoint.</li>
     <li>Person and company lists can contain the same entity multiple times.
-Depending on your use case, before you add an entry, you might want to make sure that it does not exist in the list already.</li>
+Depending on your use case, before you add an entry, you may want to verify whether or not it exists in the list already.</li>
   </ul>
 </aside>